ersheff/IMS322-Docs/docs/setup.md

 To review autograding results:

 1. Navigate to your assignment repository on GitHub.
-2. Click on the **Actions** tab at the top of the repository page.
+2. Click on the **Actions** tab at the top of the repository page, then select **IMS322 Autograder** in the left column.
-3. In the **Actions** tab, click on the most recent item in the list of workflows that have been run.
+3. Select the most recent completed workflow at the top of the list.
+It will have either a blue checkmark or a red X, along with the name of the commit message you used.
-4. Click on the workflow run to view the details.
+4. Click on the workflow under **Jobs** to view the details.
-5. On the workflow details page, you can see the status of each step.
+5. On the details page, you can see the status of each grading step and the points awarded out of 12.
+You may need to expand the "Autograding" section and scroll to the bottom.
+Look for `--- AUTOGRADING RESULTS ---`.

 If you would like to fix errors identified by the autograding logs, you may commit and sync changes as many times as needed before the assignment due date.